What Is Canola Oil?

-Although it's low in saturated fat, canola oil is very high in healthy unsaturated fats.
-It's an excellent source of the omega-6 fatty acid, linolenic acid, and it is higher in the omega-3 fatty acid alpha-linolenic acid (ALA) than any other oil commonly used.
-These fats are particularly important in the diet because the human body can't produce them.
+Canola oil is also very high in healthier unsaturated fats.
+It's higher in the omega-3 fatty acid alpha-linolenic acid (ALA) than any other oil except flaxseed oil.
+ALA is particularly important to have in your diet because your body can't make it.

 Cooking With Canola Oil

 Because of its light flavor, high smoke point, and smooth texture, canola oil is one of the most versatile cooking oils.
 You can use it in a number of dishes and cooking methods, like:

 - As a cooking oil for sauteing, stir-frying, grilling, and baking

 - To coat your pans for nonstick baking